Frequently Asked Questions (FAQ)

 Visit the Scholastic Standing website to view all policies related to academic probation and dismissal.

-Why would I be placed on academic probation?
+Why would I be placed on academic notice?

 Students must earn a GPA of 2.0 or higher in every term at UConn.
-Falling below this minimum will result in probationary status that carries with it credit limits and additional responsibilities such as filing an AREP (Academic Recovery and Engagement Plan) and meeting with an advisor in the CLAS Academic Services Center.
+Falling below this minimum will result in being placed on academic notice, which carries with it credit limits and additional responsibilities such as filing an AREP (Academic Recovery and Engagement Plan) and meeting with an advisor in the CLAS Academic Services Center.

 Under what circumstances could I be dismissed from UConn?